 SUSTAINABLE AND INCLUSIVE COMMUNITIES IN LATIN AMERICA

-The Sustainable and Inclusive Communities in Latin America (CISAL) Program is an initiative of the Federation of Canadian Municipalities (FCM) which aims to contribute to the strengthening of local governments in mining regions in Colombia and Peru, in order to achieve higher social benefits and sustainable economic opportunities for communities.
+The Sustainable and Inclusive Communities in Latin America (CISAL) Program was an initiative (2014 – 2019) of the Federation of Canadian Municipalities (FCM) which contributed to the strengthening of local governments in mining regions in Colombia and Peru, in order to achieve higher social benefits and sustainable economic opportunities for communities.

 SINCE 2014, CISAL HAS:

 Strengthened the capacity of participatory planning, accountability and transparent management of local governments.